0x00wolf/red-team-cookbook/hacking-SNES/readme.md

 A computer can convey the integer 1 in a single bit, whereas the number 532,128 requires 20 bits to represent.

-Furthermore, the integers [5, 3, 2, 1, 2, 8] may appear a number of times in a program's memory, but the number of occurences of the number 1 will be greater by a significant factor.
+Finding the integers [5, 3, 2, 1, 2, 8] in order in a program's memory space is definitely possible, but the odds of finding a single integer, 1, within the program's memory is astronomically greater.

 ---